2022 Bosnia and Herzegovina earthquake: Tectonic setting

+The southern part of the External Dinarides is moderately to highly seismically active.
+Historical earthquakes in this area include events near Dubrovnik in 1639 (M 6.2, Imax(maximum intensity)=VIII MCS) and 1667 (M7.1, Imax=IX EMS98), an event in 1850 near Ston (Imax=VIII–IX EMS98), an event 23 km west of the 2022 earthquake in 1907 (Io(intensity at epicenter)=VII–VIII MCS), the 1927 Ljubinje earthquake (M5.8–6.0, Io=VIII MCS), the 1979 Montenegro earthquake (M7.1, Imax=VIII EMS98) and the 1996 Ston–Slano earthquake (M6.0, Imax=VIII MSK).

 Earthquake

 According to the Federal Hydrometeorological Service of Bosnia and Herzegovina (FHMZ BiH), the earthquake had a magnitude of 5.6 and a maximum Mercalli intensity of VIII (Severe) and occurred near Stolac.
 The USGS rated the earthquake at magnitude 5.7.
 They reported that it occurred 14 km north-northeast of Ljubinje at a depth of 10 km.
 According to the Croatian Seismological Service, the epicentre was near Ljubinje, the magnitude was 6.1 on the Richter scale, and the intensity was VIII (Heavily Damaging) on the European macroseismic scale (EMS-98).

 Outside the epicentral area, the earthquake was felt strongly in Bosnia and Herzegovina's capital, Sarajevo, Montenegro's capital, Podgorica, and the Croatian region of Dalmatia.
 It was felt in much of southern Croatia, Montenegro, and also parts of Slovenia, Serbia, Albania, Kosovo, North Macedonia, Italy and northern Greece.

+From an analysis of the main shock and the 7,217 aftershocks (M≥1.3) recorded in the next nine months, the earthquake is interpreted to have be caused by rupture on a ramp (dipping section) in the thrust at the base of the Dalmatian unit.
+This is consistent with both the focal mechanism for the earthquake and depth of its hypocenter and that of most of the aftershocks, which were all unusually deep for this part of the Dinarides.